rks-031/browser-locker-extension/README.md

-# here are the expected step-by-step points for the extension's functionality:
+# Here are the step-by-step points for the extension's functionality:

 1. _When you click on the extension's icon, a popup window (popup.html) will appear._